NamrataVasant/ZendeskCodingChallenge/Readme.md

 Note: Set the JAVA_HOME environment variable appropriately.

-### Configuration needed:
+## Configuration needed:
-Please edit the connectionInfo.properties file to enter the correct email password and subdomain fields.
+Please edit the connectionInfo.properties file to enter the correct email, password and subdomain fields beforing executing the program.

 Thank you!